tarantool/doc/doc/1.10/reference/reference_lua/box_snapshot.rst

     Take a snapshot of all data and store it in :ref:`memtx_dir <cfg_basic-memtx_dir>`:samp:`/{<latest-lsn>}.snap`.
     To take a snapshot, Tarantool first enters the delayed garbage collection mode for all data.
-In this mode, tuples which were allocated before the snapshot has started are not freed until the snapshot has finished.
+In this mode, the :ref:`Tarantool garbage collector <cfg_checkpoint_daemon-garbage-collector>` will not
+    remove files which were created before the snapshot started, it will not remove them until the snapshot has finished.
 To preserve consistency of the primary key, used to iterate over tuples, a copy-on-write technique is employed.
 If the master process changes part of a primary key, the corresponding process page is split, and the snapshot